laurenoldham1202/final-project/README.md

 ## Roadmap/Ideas

-* Should probably limit data to modern March Madness seeding rules, beginning in 1985
 * Use scrollymapping to show analysis highlights?
 * Initial view: every school with a history of 1-4 seeds
 * Popup/label with metadata, e.g. closest site, farthest site, average distance traveled as each seed, average distance